 And then purging feels necessary to keep the body looking a certain way to keep ticking that box that you are a certain shape or a certain weight or that you have a certain body image.

 And I mentioned that it does get depicted very, very vividly in the Netflix series, The Crown.
 In season four, three episodes have a trigger warning at the start because of how they show bulimia.

 To me, it felt important and impactful to have a clear and vivid description of an eating disorder in a mainstream movie or TV show like that.
 There might be others out there, but I haven’t seen any.

-Orthorexia is not that well known, and it’s not actually recognised in a clinical setting as an eating disorder, the way the others are.
-And there isn’t an NHS page for it like there are for the other eating disorders I’m talking about.
+Orthorexia is not that well known.
+And it’s not recognised in a clinical setting as an eating disorder, the way the others are.
+And there isn’t an NHS page for it like there is for the other eating disorders I’m talking about.

 But it is something that does affect a lot of people, even if they don’t realise it exists.

 And orthorexia refers to an unhealthy obsession with tracking and eating pure or healthy or clean foods.

 So if you imagine you’re following a clean diet and you take it to an extreme level, so you feel very guilty about having something with refined sugar in it when you should be having fresh fruit and fresh vegetables and that’s it.

 It allows for a sense of control and often gets used to coping with negative thoughts or feelings.
 And eating anything that doesn’t meet certain nutrition criteria can cause feelings of anxiety and guilt.